dip-proto/fastly.js/fastly-vcl/vcl-functions/binary_data_functions.md

    - hex for human-readable debugging and logging
    - utf8/ascii for text data
 4. Be aware of encoding limitations (e.g., ASCII can't represent all binary values)
-5. Use bin.data_convert for flexible conversions between multiple formats
+5. Use the digest.base64* functions to encode or decode arbitrary strings
 6. Consider performance implications for large data conversions
 7. Normalize binary data to a common format (like hex) for consistent processing
 8. Document binary data formats and protocols clearly